MelodieDANIEL/Experimentation-results/README.md

 # Experimentation-results
 We have conducted experiments in simulation on a construction game to prove the optimization of human-robot collaboration.
-To do this, we optimize the HRC by considering performance criteria (time completion and the number of human errors) in the cost values of the utility function of the decision-making process.
+To do this, we optimize the HRC by considering performance metrics (time completion and the number of human errors) in the reward values of the utility function of the decision-making process.

 Experiment conditions:
 - The human can choose one among three actions : A<sub>H,G</sub> with a probability P<sub>G</sub> = I<sub>1</sub>, A<sub>H,W</sub> with a probability P<sub>W</sub> = I<sub>2</sub>, and  A<sub>H,B</sub> with a probability P<sub>B</sub> = 1-(I<sub>1</sub> + I<sub>2</sub>).